MindscapeHQ/raygun4maui/README.md

 The `AddRaygun` extension method contains an overloaded method that takes a `Raygun4MauiSettings` options object which can be used instead of the configuration service.
 This contains a `RaygunSettings` from [Raygun4Net](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/).

 **Raygun4MauiSettings supports the following configurations:**
+- RaygunSettings
   - Any configuration available in the Raygun4Net `RaygunSettings`, such as `ApiKey`.
+- RaygunLoggerConfiguration
   - `SendDefaultTags` (defaulted to `true`) adds the Log Level (e.g., Severe, Warning, etc.) and the Build Platform (e.g., Windows, Android, iOS, etc.) to reports and logs sent to Raygun.
   - `SendDefaultCustomData` (defaulted to `true`) adds all available information in the uncaught exception as custom data on the crash report sent to Raygun.
   - `MinLogLevel` and `MaxLogLevel` that specify the range of logging levels to be sent to Raygun.
 - `EnableRealUserMonitoring` to enable RUM
 - `RumFeatureFlags` a enum flag to enable specific RUM features, (e.g. RumFeatures.Page | RumFeatures.Network)